 You can read more about the CJE here at the JEA website.

-I feel that Veronika and Tamara (Moore) do enjoy their jobs and like to be that connection between Walsworth and adviser.
+I feel that Veronika enjoys her job and likes to be that connection between Walsworth and adviser.
 When working with Herff Jones, I did not really have a representative who created that connection.
 My representative was more focused on selling Herff to other schools, than maintaining a relationship with the schools he already had as customers.
-Veronika and Tamara do not come across as sales people, but as representatives who want to foster a working relationship between their customers and Walsworth.
+Veronika does not come across as a sales person, but as a representative who wants to foster a working relationship between her customers and Walsworth.

 Veronika actually spent hours with me and my students explaining how and why layouts were constructed.
 I cannot explain how much I learned from her in those few months.
-Within the next few years, between Veronika and Tamara Moore (whose assistance and advice is equally invaluable), I feel comfortable and capable as an adviser.
-They have both helped and (did/will) train future editors and motivate them with ideas, concepts, and themes.
+Within the next few years, with Veronika, I feel comfortable and capable as an adviser.
+She has helped and (did/will) train future editors and motivate them with ideas, concepts, and themes.